mnemnion/orb/doc/md/orb/link.md

    return phrase
 end
 ```

 ```lua
 local link_grammar = Peg(link_str, { Twig, link = link_M })
 ```

 ```lua
 return subGrammar(link_grammar.parse, "link-nomatch")
 ```

 ## Link

-Most of the complexity of a link is in the document-resolving portion, which
+Most of the complexity of a link is in the document\-resolving portion, which
-we call a ref.
+we call a ref\.

 Links are always surrounded by one pair of brackets, and must have one more
 pair between them: whitespace between the two opening or closing brackets is
-illegal, so [[ always opens a link, ]] always closes one.
+illegal, so \[\[ always opens a link, \]\] always closes one\.

 See the discussion of attribute links for situations when this may not be
-true.
+true\.

-If there is only one such inner box, and no contents between the first "]" and
+If there is only one such inner box, and no contents between the first "\]" and
-the second, the contents are a bare ref, like [[http://example.com]].
+the second, the contents are a bare ref, like \[\[http://example\.com\]\]\.

 If there are two boxes, then the first contains the link text, and the second
-the link ref: [[An example website] [http://example.com]].
+the link ref: \[\[An example website\] \[http://example\.com\]\]\.
 This is the
-same order as Markdown, but the opposite of that used in org-mode and the HTML
+same order as Markdown, but the opposite of that used in org\-mode and the HTML
-standard.
+standard\.
 We feel that, in a source document, the description is the
 interesting part to a reader, and having to skip the anchor in order to keep
-reading breaks the flow of the sentence.
+reading breaks the flow of the sentence\.

-We also offer a short form: [[A description]Note] will look for a
+We also offer a short form: \[\[A description\]Note\] will look for a
-corresponding ref line: [Note]: http://example.com, and use that as the
+corresponding ref line: \[Note\]: http://example\.com, and use that as the
-ref.
+ref\.
 The text can be anything so long as there are no spaces or newlines, and
-whitespace is forbidden on both sides of the note slug.
+whitespace is forbidden on both sides of the note slug\.
 You can't wrap it in
-brackets either, for obvious reasons.
+brackets either, for obvious reasons\.

 There is also some syntax inside of notes: notes containing a colon are
 expected to match a pattern used for footnotes and tooltips, and possibly
-other TBD sorts of special link.
+other TBD sorts of special link\.

-A ref line must be preceded and followed by a newline.
+A ref line must be preceded and followed by a newline\.
 You can reuse notes,
 and the ref line must be below the link, by any amount that's comfortable: the
 engine will match the next note with the same text, and will warn if it isn't
-able to find one.
+able to find one\.

 We probably want to add a fourth form, for an attribute link: